 - There’s no evidence it has an animal welfare policy.

-Based on all publicly available information we’ve reviewed, we rate Under Armour “It’s a Start” overall.
+Based on all publicly available information we’ve reviewed, we rate Under Armour “Not Good Enough” overall.